semperos/webdriver-logic/README.md

 ;;    #<Tag: <a>, Text: Blog, Href: https://github.com/blog, Object: [[ChromeDriver: chrome on MAC (1fc632cc0ded7fc2c7fa1db418329876)] -> xpath: //a]>}])
 ```

 You'll notice again the binding of `*search-domain*` and `*child-search-domain*` to a subset of all anchor elements on the page.
 Though this is not necessary for the program to run, it drastically improves performance.
 Relations like `attributeo` have to traverse all the elements on the page to find an answer, which for Selenium-WebDriver means creating lots of objects.
-(Note: Performance issues of this kind will be improved once clj-webdriver's caching facilities are improved.
-Currently clj-webdriver limits caching to calls to `find-element`, which doesn't help with webdriver-logic).

 You can `flash` these elements to convince yourself that the above works: